WDD 130: Web Fundamentals

 Purpose Statement

 From the beginning, websites have always been about displaying content.
 This is the underlying purpose behind every site on the Internet, or at least it should be.
-In order to determine which content or functionality you should put on the site, it is critical to determine the purpose or goals of the site.
+In order to determine which content or functionality you should put on the site, it is critical to determine the site's purpose.
 The content should support that purpose.
 At a high level these purposes can take many forms:

-All websites should have a purpose, and that purpose should be more than 'My teacher is making me do this'.
+All websites should have a purpose, and that purpose should be more than "My teacher is making me do this".
 The purpose needs to be defined by the client and stakeholders and not the site developer.
-For the course rafting project, you will need to imagine that you are the owner of the rafting business and have decided that it is time for you to have an online presence.
+For this course's whitewater rafting project, you will need to imagine that you are the owner of the rafting business and have decided that it is time to have an online presence.

 Target Audience Statement

 Websites are all about content.
-The purpose helps define what content you should include, and the content should target your specific audience or audiences (websites can have more than one).
-Some questions and scenarios that can help drive site content include:
+The site's purpose helps define what content you should include, and the content should target your specific audience or audiences (websites can have more than audience).
+Some questions and scenarios that can help drive decisions about site content include:

 The Style Guide